NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content

 { Shanghai Astronomical Observatory, Chinese Academy of Sciences, Shanghai 200030, China. \and University of Chinese Academy of Sciences, Beijing 100049, China. \and Steward Observatory, University of Arizona, 933 N Cherry Ave., Tucson, AZ 85721, USA. }

-\abstract {} {To investigate the influence of distance to filaments and dark matter halos on galaxy cold gas content in the empirical model \textsc{NeutralUniverseMachine} (NUM) and the hydrodynamical simulation IllustrisTNG.} {We use DisPerSE to identify cosmic web structures and calculate the distance of galaxies to filaments for both observations and models.
-We show the results of the \hi and $\rm H_2$ mass functions, \hi- and $\rm H_2$-halo mass relations, \hi- and $\rm H_2$-stellar mass relations for galaxies in the NUM model and IllustrisTNG with different distances to filaments and compare them with observational measurements.
-We also show the evolution of \hi, $\rm H_2$ mass densities in different distance to filament bins.} {We find that the role of filaments in affecting the \hi gas is generally less significant compared to the halo environment.
-There is a weak trend in the observations at $z=0$ that low-mass halos lying closer to filaments tend to have reduced \hi masses.
-However, this trend reverses for massive halos with $\log(M_{\rm vir}/\msun)>12.5$.
+\abstract {} {We aim to investigate the influence of the distance to filaments and dark-matter haloes on galaxy cold-gas content in the empirical model \textsc{NeutralUniverseMachine} (NUM) and the hydrodynamical simulation IllustrisTNG.} {We used DisPerSE to identify cosmic web structures and calculate the distance of galaxies to filaments for both observations and models.
+We show the results of the \hi and $\rm H_2$ mass functions, \hi- and $\rm H_2$-halo-mass relations, \hi- and $\rm H_2$-stellar-mass relations for galaxies in the NUM model and IllustrisTNG with different distances to filaments and compare them with observational measurements.
+We also show the evolution of \hi\ and $\rm H_2$ mass densities at different distances to filament bins.} {We find that how filaments affect the \hi gas is generally less significant compared to the halo environment.
+There is a weak trend in the observations at $z=0$ that low-mass haloes lying closer to the filaments tend to have reduced \hi masses.
+However, this trend reverses for massive haloes with $\log(M_{\rm vir}/\msun)>12.5$.
 This behaviour is accurately reproduced in the NUM model due to the dependence of \hi gas on the halo formation time, but it does not appear in IllustrisTNG.
-The influence of filaments on the \hi gas becomes slightly weaker at higher redshifts and is only significant for galaxies residing in massive halos in the NUM model.
-Filaments have almost no impact on the H$_2$-stellar mass relation in both models, confirming that H$_2$ is primarily determined by the galaxy stellar mass and star formation rate. } {}
+The influence of filaments on the \hi gas becomes slightly weaker at higher redshifts and is only significant for galaxies that reside in massive haloes in the NUM model.
+Filaments have almost no impact on the H$_2$-stellar-mass relation in both models, confirming that H$_2$ is primarily determined by the galaxy stellar mass and star formation rate. } {}

 \keywords{cosmic web -- large-scale structure of the universe -- dark-matter halo -- cold gas content -- galaxy evolution}